matijapiskorec/archlinux-usb/vim.md

 You can now use `:CtrlP` command to fuzzy search the current directory or supply a path to search the subdirectory.

-The default key mapping (in the Normal mode) for the CtrlP is Ctrl+p.
+The default key mapping (in the Normal mode) for the CtrlP is `Ctrl+p`.
 In the Insert mode the same mapping is used for autocompletion!
 If you want to restrict the search while using the key binding you can first `:cd` into the directory.

+Switch to searching buffers: `Ctrl+f`
+Navigate the results list: `Ctrl k`, `Ctrl j`
+Open the selected entry in a new tab: `Ctrl t`
+Open the selected entry in a new vertical/horizontal split: `Ctrl v`, `Ctrl x` Submit two or more dots `..` in search entry to go up a directory.

 ## Remove Arch based plugins and switch to Vundle